CAFOD’s work with women explained

 CAFOD has a vision of a world where women are safe and respected and where women and men share equally in shaping their societies.
-Gender equality and working with women and girls is therefore very important to how we work with partners and communities overseas.
-To mark International Women’s Day (8 March) we answer your questions about our work with women and girls.
+Gender equality and working with women and girls is therefore very important to how we work.
+Here we answer your questions about our work with women and girls.

 Why does CAFOD focus on women?